MadeByThePinsHub/handbook/handbook/directory/codenames.md

 | Andrei Jiroh Halili, Team Maintainer/Founder | @AndreiJirohHalilidev2006 | Deku-kun,  | <https://en.handbooksbythepins.cf/hall-of-fame/halili/andrei-jiroh> | Forgotten to add data. |

 ### Past Codenames

+!!! info "Codenames that got their EOL (end-of-life) by their owners usually get archived here."
+    If you don't have your codename gets archived or publicized, please ping our legal team at <legal@madebythepins.tk>
+    and we'll remove it for you.
+You'll not receive any message from us that we received your request, so please keep your eye on this place whatever we removed your codename.

 | **Name and Position** | **GitLab Username** | **Past Codename** | **First Used on** | **Did Left The team?** |
 | ------ | ------ | ------ | ------ | ------ |